pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 standard.handle_multi_building_area_types(user_model, climate_zone, '', wwr_building_type, '', {})
 ```

-The three lines of code above accomplished three things:
+The three lines of code above accomplished three goals:

-1. Convert the .csv files into json files and save the json files into `model_dir`
+1. Convert the .csv files into JSON files and save the JSON files into `model_dir`
 2. Load the user data into a Standard object instance
 3. Call the Standard instance to add user data to the user energy model.

-The above three steps are crucial to the overal process.
-The function `handle_multi_building_area_types()` have six arguments.
-However, in this example, we only focus on the window to wall ratio API function.
-So supplying `user_model`, `climate_zone` and `wwr_building_type` and set the other argument to empty values is sufficient for our next step.
+The above three steps are crucial to the overall process.
+The function `handle_multi_building_area_types()` has six arguments.
+However, in this example, we only focus on the WWR API function.
+So supplying `user_model`, `climate_zone`, and `wwr_building_type` and setting the other argument to empty values is sufficient for our next step.

 ##### Run window to wall ratio API